nimh-dsst/dataset-phenotypes/HCP/README.md

 > (rMEG) and/or task MEG (tMEG) data available.
 For the first time, 3T MRI and
 > behavioral retest data for 46 subjects is also available.

-## Steps to produce this data dictionary
+## Steps to produce this study's data dictionary

+1. Install the required Python 3 library with the following line of code:

+    ```shell
+    python3 -m pip install --user pandas
+    ```

 1. [Download the "Excel version" of the data dictionary](https://wiki.humanconnectome.org/display/PublicData/HCP-YA+Data+Dictionary-+Updated+for+the+1200+Subject+Release) into the `HCP/` subfolder.
-2. Run the following line of code within the `HCP/` subfolder:
+1. Run the following line of code within the `HCP/` subfolder:

     ```shell
     python3 dictionary.py